 Apple is no hurry to launch a 5G iPhone, so you probably won’t see one until this year— or maybe later than 2025.
 Optimistically, Apple analyst Kuo expects the company will launch three 5G phones by 2020.
 There are a few explanations for that.
 First, Apple is not typically the first in on mobile trends, instead preferring to perfect an emerging technology before committing to it.
 Recall that when those networks first launched, it was behind its rivals in making phones with 3G and 4G LTE coverage.

 Secondly, Apple stopped working with leading 5G modem provider Qualcomm at one point due to a dispute over the licensing fees for Qualcomm.
 In April 2019, the two companies settled their litigation and then agreed to a multi-year 5G Chip deal.
 This led to the previous partner for 5G modems from Apple, Intel, eventually to fully exit the 5G modem market.
 Apple later purchased Intel’s smartphone modem unit for $1 billion.
-Apple is back with Qualcomm, but it started launching a 5G phone too late last year when some of its rivals released their 5G models, such as the OnePlus 7 Pro 5G, LG V50 5G and Galaxy S10 5G.
+Apple is back with Qualcomm, but it started launching a 5G phone too late last year when some of its rivals released their 5G models, such as the OnePlus 7 Pro 5G, LG V50 5G an5G, and S10 5G.

 In May 2019, The Information revealed that it would take Apple years to design its in-house 5G modem when it comes to producing a proprietary 5G chip.
 “Apple has told engineers in interviews with prospective team recruits that they expect their modem to be ready by 2025.”